The Theory of Producing

 Thus there are no extra volume of water at boiling point forming an

 evaporation buffer in a steam generator, and is the steam generator temporary overloaded beyond

 its nominal steam capacity, it will gives a operation failure due and alarm

 for high steam temperature (superheated steam).
-The solution to prevent
+The solutions to prevent

-extra steam buffer occur in about 10 - 15% of all installations.
+for extra steam buffer occur in about 10 - 15% of all installations).
+The

 advantages using a steam generator compared to conventional steam boilers

 Steam generator boilers can be delivered in horizontal execution (with low